+Ad Fontes Media rates Western Journal in the Hyper-Partisan Right category of bias and as Mixed Reliability/Opinion OR Other Issues in terms of reliability.
 Western Journal is an online publication that presents news, commentary and analysis.
 Its mission is to focus on topics “that Heartland Americans care about” and “upholds traditional Christian values as articulate in the Bible.”
 The Journal, based in Phoenix, Arizona, includes content from Conservative Tribune, Liftable and The Wildcard.
 Founded in 2009 as Western Journalism, a project of the Western Center for Journalism, it is now owned by Liftable Media, funded by Floyd Brown, who also created the Political Action Committee, Citizen United.
 The website records 29 million visits per month.
-Ad Fontes Media rates Western Journal in the hyper-partisan right category of bias and as mixed reliability in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.